mustaaras/v0-outbound-ing-app/docs/user-guide.md

 ## 📧 Email Generation

 ### How It Works
-Outbound.ing uses GPT-4 to create personalized emails based on proven sales strategies.
+Outbound.ing uses the most advanced LLMs to create personalized emails based on proven sales strategies.
 Each email is customized for your industry, tone, and goals.

 ### Step-by-Step Guide